LizzyonGit/sotis-lifecoach/README.md

 ![About](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

 - __Image__
-- The image between the About and Philosophy section, where Sotis sits with a notebook, should give the user more context.
-For the user it is part of gaining more information about Sotis.
+- The image with caption between the About and Philosophy section, where Sotis sits with a notebook, should give the user more context.
+For the user it is part of gaining more information about Sotis and seeing him at work.

 - __Philosophy section__